Livox-SDK/livox_high_precision_mapping/README.md

 GSOF: USB to TTL level, connect to Manifold, transmit the attitude and position data output by APX-15;

-Power: Use 24v DC power supply to power Manifold, Mid-40, APX-15;
+Power: 24V DC power supply to power Manifold, Mid-40, APX-15;

-## 2 Hardware System
+## 2 System Setup

-Start from here we will introduce how to complete the hardware to build the entire system, and complete the configuration of related modules.

-### 2.1 Hardware List
+### 2.1 Preparations

 First of all, you need to prepare the following hardware modules.
 The remarks have descriptions and links of related products.